What Does it Take to Be a Food Server?

-Position Description Serve food to individuals outside of a restaurant environment, such as in hotel rooms, hospital rooms, residential care facilities, or cars.
+Occupation Description Serve food to individuals outside of a restaurant environment, such as in hotel rooms, hospital rooms, residential care facilities, or cars.

-Life As a Food Server
+Daily Life Of a Food Server

 - Determine where patients or patrons would like to eat their meals and help them get situated.